sho-ohata-ischool/2017-spring-main/syllabus/README.md

 ## Schedule and Readings

-We'll update the table below with assignments as the become available, as well as additional materials throughout the quarter.
+We'll update the table below with assignments as they become available, as well as additional materials throughout the quarter.
 Keep an eye on GitHub for updates!

 <table>
 <tr>